apexsalesai/apexsalesai-next/dev-journal.md

 - ✅ 2025-11-04: fix: wrap useSearchParams in Suspense for Next.js 15 compatibility
 - ✅ 2025-11-06: fix: wrap useSearchParams in Suspense for Next.js 15 compatibility
 - ✅ 2025-11-06: Phase 5.3 Executive Summary  Dashboard prep and dev-journal updates
+- ✅ 2025-11-07: Added sensitive files to .gitignore and cleaned history